open-telemetry/community/community-membership.md

 - Ensure a healthy process for discussion and decision making is in place.
 - Work with other maintainers to maintain the project's overall health and success holistically.

+### Becoming a Maintainer

+Unless stated otherwise in a SIG charter ratified by the Technical Committee, a new maintainer is elected by vote of the existing maintainers of the SIG.
+The vote is officially started when a pull request to add a new maintainer is opened, and ends when the pull request is merged.
+The pull request may be merged when the following conditions are met:

+- The person being nominated has accepted the nomination by approving the pull request
+- All maintainers have approved the pull request OR a majority of maintainers have approved the pull request and no maintainer has objected by requesting changes on the pull request.
+In the case that all maintainers have not given approval, the pull request should stay open for a minimum of 5 days before merging.

+The nominee is considered a maintainer after the pull request is merged.

+#### Self-nomination is encouraged

+If you feel like you meet the requirements above and are willing to take on the additional responsibilities and privileges of being a maintainer, it is recommended that you approach an existing maintainer about sponsoring your bid to become a maintainer.
+After you and your sponsor have discussed the role and its additional requirements and responsibilities, they may approach the other maintainers about a vote to confirm you as a new maintainer.
+If the maintainer does not believe you are ready for the role, or the subproject is not in need of additional maintainers, they may suggest an alternate role or growth areas in order to improve your chances to become a maintainer in the future.

 ### Resolving technical conflicts within a SIG